-As of July 1, 2023, there are no remaining active Basic Members.
+There are no remaining active Basic Members.

 ACCREDITED SERVICE

 Service which has been verified and accredited by the Association for the purpose of determining contributions and benefits (may include service earned while working outside of St. Paul Public Schools, previous St. Paul service, military service and governmental service).